argoproj/argo-events/docs/custom-gateway.md

 You can write a gateway in 3 different ways,

 1. Core gateway style.
-2. Implement a gRPC server in any language of your choice.
+2. Implement gateway as a gRPC server.
+3. Implement gateway as a HTTP server.
-3. Write your own implementation completely independent of framework.
+4. Write your own implementation completely independent of framework.

 Difference between first two options and third is that in both option 1 and 2, framework provides a mechanism to watch configuration updates, start/stop a configuration dynamically.
 In option 3, its up to